Peedjy/PythagoreCalculator/README.md

-This is a small notebook to calculate some values using Pythagore theoreme
+This is a small notebook to calculate some values using Pythagore's theorem